stretchr/commander/README.md

     }

-The above code will create a tool that supports a single `create` command, with two arguments.
+The above code will create a tool that supports a single `create` command, with two string arguments.

 ## Get started